tshepang/blog/content/computing/my current desktop setup.rst

 opportunity to finally try something other than GNOME as my primary environment on my home and work machines.
-I have before tinkered with other GUI environments (XFCE, KDE 3, FluxBox, LXDE, and most recently, Window Maker), but not for long.
+I have before tinkered with other GUI environments (XFCE, KDE 3, FluxBox, LXDE, and most recently, Window Maker), but none lasted very long.
 But I think this time I will actually abandon GNOME permanently, after nearly a decade of use.

 I been playing with dwm__ for the past few weeks, and the experience